DHI/sns_autocalibration/README.md

 - [2-Calibration](notebooks/2-calibration.ipynb): Performs the calibration of the model.
 - [3-Analysis](notebooks/3-analysis.ipynb): Gives an overview of the results of the calibration with help of modelskill.

+The calibration is based on the following libraries:

+- [Optuna](https://github.com/optuna/optuna) is used as the python framework for the optimization.
+- [Modelskill](https://github.com/DHI/modelskill) is used to evaluate the performance of the model during calibration.
+- [Mikeio](https://github.com/DHI/mikeio) is used to read and write and manipulate MIKE files.

 ## Model

 The model setup is based on the [DHI Southern North Sea WaterBench](https://github.com/DHI/WaterBench-MIKE21HD-SouthernNorthSea) model, which is designed by DHI for educational and research purposes.